giturra/giturra.github.io/docs/index.md

 Hello!

-I am Gabriel.
-I am currently working on my master’s thesis on Incremental Text Representation under the supervision of [Felipe Bravo-Marquez](https://felipebravom.com) at University of Chile.
+I am Gabriel, holding a Master's degree in Computer Science from the Department of Computer Science at the University of Chile.
+My thesis focused on the study and implementation of incremental text representation under the supervision of Professor [Felipe Bravo-Marquez](https://felipebravom.com).

-I am member of the [ReLeLa](https://relela.com/) research group at [DCC UChile](https://www.dcc.uchile.cl/) and my research interests include Incremental Learning, Natural Language Processing and Data Streams.
+Currently, I am an active member of the ReLeLa research group at DCC UChile.
+My research interests encompass Incremental Learning, Natural Language Processing, and Data Streams.

-Besides research I really enjoy teaching.
-On my spare time I enjoy from doing exercises and learning new things from books and videos.
+Beyond my research pursuits, I find joy in teaching.
+During my leisure time, I engage in physical exercise and indulge my curiosity by exploring new subjects through books and videos.

 ## Research Areas